 Plasma cell neoplasia in ferrets can cause myelopathy4-7 that is generally a result of vertebral column infiltration, pathologic fracture or compressive extradural mass.8 Multiple myeloma is a systemic disease that in dogs and cats usually involves multiple bone marrow sites;8 diagnosis is based on the presence of bone marrow derived clonal proliferation of malignant plasma cells, multiple osteolytic lesions and monoclonal gammopathy.1 The ferret described in this report did not meet the above-mentioned criteria for MM.
-In fact the only abnormalities on the blood works were hypophosphatemia and moderate elevation of urea, most likely due to dehydration secondary to pain stress or There were neither hyperglobulinemia nor gammopathy to suggest systemic disease and therefore a myeloma was fully excluded.
+In fact the only abnormalities on the blood works were hypophosphatemia and moderate elevation of urea, most likely due to dehydration secondary to pain stress or ambulation-related restriction to regular water access.
+There were neither hyperglobulinemia nor gammopathy to suggest systemic disease and therefore a myeloma was fully excluded.
 The presence of a single mass was suggestive of either an extramedullary plasmacytoma localized to the soft tissue close to the vertebral column or a vertebral SOP.
 Solitary osseous plasmacytomas are lytic and locally destructive neoplasms.1 In this particular case, the presence of minimally displaced fracture of the left cranial articular process of T13, accompanied by focal lysis were most consistent with an osseous plasmacytoma.
 In the literature, nine cases of PCN have been reported in ferrets; eight of them diagnosed with suspected MM and only one with SOP.
 Although PCN is most commonly seen in ferrets over 5 years old,5-6 it has also been reported in younger animals.4 Pelvic limb ataxia and/or paraparesis appear to be the most common clinical manifestations of PCN in ferrets.4-6 There are no established treatment protocols for ferrets with PCN.
 Based on the literature, four ferrets were euthanized after diagnosis, two received prednisone with or without chemotherapy (vincristine), one received radiotherapy with chemotherapy (unknown), one received no treatment and lost to follow-up, and one died.4-7 In the singly published SOP the ferret was euthanized without treatment.
-Chemotherapy using vincristine with prednisone has been reported to give a survival time of 107 days , whilst survival time with only prednisolone was 2 days.6 Combination of radiotherapy and chemotherapy has been reported to be the most successful treatment with a median survival time of 10 months.7 In this case, based on the absence of any other organs involvement, lack of hematological abnormalities, normoglobulinemia (and presumed lack of gammopathy) and normal macroscopic appearance of the spinal cord, SOP was presumed, and surgical treatment followed by immunoregulatory dose of steroids were initiated.
+Chemotherapy using vincristine with prednisone has been reported to give a survival time of 107 days in PCN of ferrets, whilst survival time with only prednisolone was 2 days.6 Combination of radiotherapy and chemotherapy has been reported to be the most successful treatment in PCN of ferrets with a median survival time of 10 months.7 In this case, based on the absence of any other organs involvement, lack of hematological abnormalities, normoglobulinemia (and presumed lack of gammopathy) and normal macroscopic appearance of the spinal cord, SOP was presumed, and surgical treatment followed by immunoregulatory dose of steroids were initiated.

 Surgical treatment for intervertebral disc disease has been previously described in ferrets and has been associated with successful outcome.9-10 The combination of surgical and medical treatment for SOP has never been reported in ferrets.
 This is the second suspected SOP reported in ferrets; in the first report SOP affected the lumbar vertebral column.6 In this case, the long term outcome was good and the ferret was still alive at the time of writing (10 months from the diagnosis).
 In the present case, limited imaging studies (two MRI sequences without contrast), absence of serum protein electrophoresis to confirm the gammopathy and lack of bone marrow sampling (outside of the lesional surgical site) are the major limitations of this study.